 Andrew Andreevich Romanoff

 Prince Andrew was brought up in England.
 He took part in WWII as a simple sailor, and later emigrated to the USA where he worked as an agronomist, a broker, a real-estate agent, a carpenter, and many other jobs.
 Prince Andrew became known as an artist, although having no formal art education.
 He has been married twice and has three children.
-Currently, Andrew Andreevich lives with his wife, the American painter Inez Storer, in Inverness, California.
+Andrew Andreevich lived with his wife, the American painter Inez Storer, in Inverness, California.

 Olga Andreevna (center)Yuri Belinskiy/TASS